Support & Action in These Troubling Times

 Analysis of Withheld Federal Funding

-Notes: These upcoming actions and multiple resources have been compiled compliments of Kristen Boucher, in collaboration with Nancy Rion, Dr. Jay, Jim Boucher, and the wonderful folks who come to the Saturday Support & Action Group.
+Notes: These upcoming actions and multiple resources have been compiled compliments of Kristen Boucher, in collaboration with Nancy Rion, Jim Boucher, and the wonderful folks who come to the Gatherings for Support & Action.

 Give them some special love when you see them!